-Even though there are different cleaners on the market designed for silicone joints, the most effective long-term way to improve the room’s aesthetics and to get rid of mold in joints is the complete replacement of the silicone sealant.
-You can do it by yourself, even if you don’t have specialized knowledge and professional tools.
+Even though there are different cleaners available in stores designed for silicone joints, the most effective long-term way to improve the room’s aesthetics and to get rid of joint mold is the complete replacement of the silicone sealant.
+You can do it by yourself, even if you don’t have specialized skills and professional tools.

-For the kitchen and bathroom sealing need to be used the so-called silicone materials – with high resistance to moisture and mildew.
-For the traditional bathtub and ceramic or steel sink, you can use less expensive acetic silicon – with a typical acetic smell.
-However, if you want to seal an acrylic bathtub, a PVC shower cabin, a conglomerate sink or decorative copper fittings, it’s imperative to use a neutral sanitary silicone.
+For the kitchen and bathroom you need moisture & mildew high-resistance type of sealant.
+For the ceramic/steel sink, you can use less expensive acetic sealant – with a typical acetic smell.
+However, if you want to seal an acrylic bathtub, a PVC shower cabin, a composite sink or decorative copper fittings, it’s imperative to use a neutral sealant.

-♦ First, the grout entirely destroyed by mold should be removed with a special tool or a sharp knife (photo no. 1).
+🔘 First, the grout attacked by mold should be removed with a special tool or a sharp knife (photo no. 1).
 This is not a difficult task (photo no. 2).

-♦ If, however, silicon is old and hardened, you can use “Silicon Remover” to soften and remove it (photo no. 3).
+🔘 If, however, silicone is old and hardened, you can use any liquid silicone remover you find in the store (photo no. 3).

-♦ After removing the silicone residue in the space between the tub or sink and wall, carefully remove the dust from the surfaces – degrease them with a detergent (we recommend avoiding chemicals use – they can make acrylic surfaces mat).
+🔘 After removing the silicone residue in the space between the tub/sink and wall, carefully remove the dust present there – degrease it with a natural detergent (we recommend avoiding chemicals – it can make acrylic surfaces lustreless).

-♦ The final result will surely be satisfactory – sealed sink (picture no. 8)
+🔘 The final result will surely be satisfactory – a perfectly sealed sink (picture no. 8)